Concordium/concordium-base/smart-contracts/docs/src/references/references-on-chain.rst

    If you hash a module, e.g., using `sha256sum`_, you will not get the same hash as is used on-chain.
-   This is because on-chain modules are prepended with four additional bytes that describe which API-version of the Concordium tools they were built it.
+   This is because on-chain modules are prepended with four additional bytes that describe which API-version of the Concordium tools they were built with.

 Contract instances
 ==================